apeisa/Fredi/README.md

 It will show "edit" link right before your body field.
 Link will be shown only for logged in users that have rights to edit that page (or to be precise, that field).

-You can of course put $fredi->body where ever you like, it doesn't have to be close to $page->body in your markup.
+On version 1.1.0 and up, Fredi links will be automatically styled and positioned in relation of the parent element.
+You can of course tweak the styling with your own css.

 ### Editing multiple fields